liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

         }

 5. Create a new class named *ExampleStrutsAction* in the `com.liferay.sample.hook.action` package.
-This class will implement your new portal Struts action.
+It will implement your new portal Struts action.
 Insert the following code:

         package com.liferay.sample.hook.action;